nasa/fprime/Gds/docs/testAPI/user_guide.md

 ### Color-coding interlaced Events in the API Log

 ### Moving StandardPipeline to API constructor
 Presently, a user of the Integration Test API needs to instantiate the GDS manually before instantiating the API.
 This code should really be moved to inside the API.
-To do this the IntegrationTestAPI's [constructor](https://github.jpl.nasa.gov/FPRIME/fprime-sw/blob/d0309a9e265b8650ca6be03b9132dfdc682e0622/Gds/src/fprime_gds/common/testing_fw/api.py#L27) should be modified to include the pipeline instantiation.
+To do this, the IntegrationTestAPI's [constructor](https://github.jpl.nasa.gov/FPRIME/fprime-sw/blob/d0309a9e265b8650ca6be03b9132dfdc682e0622/Gds/src/fprime_gds/common/testing_fw/api.py#L27) should be modified to include the pipeline instantiation.

 #### Modification to the Integration Test API